White Apache: Production

 While only Mattei is credited, some sources such as Kevin Grant's book Any Gun Can Play state that Claudio Fragasso also directed the film uncredited.
 On discussing their collaborations on The Other Hell and The True Story of the Nuns of Monza, Fragasso stated he would shoot the film at the same time Mattei was shooting the other which was also done with their two woman in prison films Violence in a Women's Prison and Women's Prison Massacre and the Westerns Scalps and White Apache.
-Mattei stater otherwise, that Fragasso was an assistant director on these films, and nothing more.
+Mattei stated otherwise, that Fragasso was an assistant director on these films, and nothing more.

 Release

 White Apache was first released in 1986. was released in Spain on 27 May 1987.
 The film was also released as Apache Kid.

 In the uncut versions of both White Apache and Scalps contain scenes of scalping, dismemberment and other violence.

 Reception

 From retrospective reviews, in their book Dizionario del cinema italiano, Roberto Chiti and Roberto Poppi noted the film had a poor story, modest acting and was hastily directed while praised its attempt to develop characters in the story.